PharosVPN — Platform Design

 3. Component responsibilities

-helm (controller)
+coxswain (controller)

 - Source of truth.
 SQLite holding fleet inventory, profiles, users, devices, peers, admins, sessions, the CA, audit log, metrics samples.
 See §10.